Incadescent lamps

 Block-/ Signal-Flow Diagram of a Flicker Meter

-Operating Condition of the EUT
+How does the Operating Condition of the EUT Influence the Flicker Measurement?

 The flicker standard states that the EUT (Equipment Under Test) has to be operated during the test in a way which is the worst case state with respect to flicker.